Search

 The taxpayer must elect to waive these exemptions on an annual basis.
 However, only taxpayers with shareholdings qualifying for the minimum Euro amount acquisition value thresholds of EUR 1.2 million for dividends and EUR 6 million for capital gains can make such an election, i.e. the alternative test of minimum 10% ownership threshold is excluded from the waiver possibility.

-The Second Draft Law would exempt actively managed UCITS ETFs from the annual subscription tax normally applicable to UCITS and would ensure that Luxembourg not only maintains but enhances its competitiveness as a leading jurisdiction for investment funds within the European Union.
+The Second Draft Law would exempt actively managed UCITS ETFs from the annual subscription tax normally applicable to UCITS and would ensure that Luxembourg not only maintains but enhances its competitiveness as the leading jurisdiction for investment funds within the European Union.

 Reducing the Corporate Income Tax Rate